 “It’s distressing to hear of the blaming of Christians for the Covid-19 pandemic in places where the Body of Christ is already under immense pressure,” says Jo Newhouse, spokesperson for Open Doors, who work to support and speak up for persecuted Christians around the world.

 The Open Doors World Watch List is a unique, comprehensive, and reliable ranking of the 50 countries where the persecution of Christians is most extreme.
 These are where, daily, Christians are harassed, insulted, abused.
 Where they could be beaten, imprisoned, or even killed.

 And yet these are also places where they dare to share Jesus, no matter the cost.

 Because, despite the danger, Christians in these countries are still sharing the good news.
 The church is alive, active, growing.

 Christ is building His church.
 That’s why all attempts to crush the church will always fail.
 In North Korean labor camps and Iranian prison blocks, in secret Chinese house churches and in the burned-out shells of buildings in Nigeria, Christians are still actively following Jesus.

 Thanks to the gifts and prayers of Christians around the world, Open Doors is able to stand alongside Christians whose faith puts them in danger.
 After all, we are one body, one church.
 They are not strangers.
 They are our family, our brothers and sisters.

 I invite you to see what is happening to our family in different parts of the world through this guide and to pray for and with them.

-– BJ (Manager, Open Doors Philippines)
+– BJ (Development Manager, Open Doors Philippines)

 …I am still seeking my brothers and sisters around the world who are suffering for their faith—not only because they need me, but because I need them.
 We are all part of the same fellowship of believers, which the Bible calls the Body of Christ.
 We need one another.
 We all have a calling to do God‘s work—together. – Brother Andrew